Palazzo Davanzati: First floor: Great Hall

-This large room was used for conducting business.
-Its large windows give on to the street.
-There are three square holes covered by wooden covers in correspondence with the openings of the atrium below on to the street; these were used to observe who was walking in, and eventually for defense purposes.
-The room is now set up as a museum with a table in the center with various sixteenth century objects on display.
+This large room was also used for conducting business.
+Its large windows are located street-side.
+There are three square holes with wooden covers that align with the openings of the atrium below; culminating in a street view, these holes were used to observe who was walking in, and possibly for defense purposes.
+The room is now set up as a museum with various 16th-century objects on display.

 First floor: Sala dei Pappagalli (Room of the Parrots)

 The so-called Sala dei Pappagalli has wall paintings designed to look like patchwork wall-hangings lined with miniver, with motifs of parrots painted or embroidered on the blocks.
 These paintings are much restored and so may not look like the original frescoes.
 A large fireplace dominates this room.
 On display is maiolica from Montelupo.

 First floor: Bathroom

 A small room with indoor plumbing.

 First floor: Study (studiolo)

 This room, which does not retain any of its original wall decoration, was probably a study.
-Objects on display include a forziere (locking chest), cassone, small sculptures, and paintings.
+Objects on display include a forziere (locking chest), cassone, several small sculptures, and paintings.